 Naphtali & Associates is now working in association with CATALYST 4 CHANGE CIC which has been developed by a group of practitioners that are experienced in community development, capacity building, mental health, research and organisational development.

-CATALYST will be creating and sustaining a supportive network of mental health and wellbeing initiatives in the African and Caribbean community within the West Midlands.
-These will include community organisations, social enterprises, faith groups or businesses that have a significant African and Caribbean mental health service user base.
+CATALYST 4 CHANGE actively supports community organisations, social enterprises, faith groups or businesses that have a significant African and Caribbean mental health / wellbeing service user base.

 Visit the Catalyst news blog here > Continue reading

 source: Hackney Gazette

 The death of Rashan Charles, and its aftermath, has tragic echoes of the case of Colin Roach.
 The 21-year-old was shot inside Stoke Newington police station 35 years ago, with the community convinced cops had a hand.
 Poet Benjamin Zephaniah was at the first protest after his death, he tells the Gazette.